coreybyrum7/Jest-Enzyme/README.md

 [Enzyme Adapters](https://www.npmjs.com/package/enzyme-adapter-react-16) are provided by Enzyme.
 They provide compatibility with the different React versions.
 [Jest](https://jestjs.io/en/) is a JavaScript testing framework built and maintained by the team at Facebook.
 Jest is a node-based test runner that runs in the terminal.
 Jest is well-documented, requires little configuration and can be extended to match your requirements.
 [Jest-Enzyme](https://www.npmjs.com/package/jest-enzyme) provides the compatibility between Jest and Enzyme.
+[Prop-Types](https://github.com/facebook/prop-types) Prop types are a great way to validate the data types of the props passed to your component.
+They are also a great way to document a component.
+[Check-Prop-Types](https://github.com/ratehub/check-prop-types) Manually check PropTypes-compatible proptypes, returning any errors instead of logging them to console.error.

 ## Configuration
 In, `src/setupTest.js`, you can see the Enzyme adaptar is created and initialized for the application.